 Not happy with the product you’ve chosen?

 The easiest way to uninstall either of these programs is to head over to the native uninstaller that comes with Windows.
-You can find this by searching for Control Panel and then clicking on Programs & Features.
+You can find this by searching for Control Panel and clicking Programs & Features.
 Now, search in the list of programs for your antivirus, right-click it, and choose to uninstall.
 You can now follow the on-screen prompts to remove the program from your computer.

 In addition, McAfee also provides a dedicated MCPR tool on its website for uninstalling the antivirus.
 Once you have downloaded that tool, you can run it and use it to remove the antivirus and all its components from your machine.